-Two hours lecture and 3 hours lab per week.
-This course includes the following areas of study: advanced reporting, editing, page makeup, advertising and proofreading.
-Circulation and production techniques are also studied and practiced in the production of the Hornet newspaper.
+Two hours lecture and three hours lab per week.
+This course includes the following areas of study: reporting, editing, page design, photojournalism, editing and proofreading.
+Online reporting and publishing techniques are also studied and practiced in the production of The Hornet newspaper and Online Hornet.
 Course may be taken four times for credit.
 (CSU) (Degree Credit)